 BizLand offers feature-packed plans at relatively low prices.
 For example, the cheapest “Charter” plan (or membership) provides lots of benefits and generous disk space.
 The higher plans include extras such as a free domain (with an annual subscription) plus more web space and a higher bandwidth limit.
 Note, however, that BizLand charges setup fees for its membership packages.

-Since some customers have complained about BizLand’s security measures and billing policy, I strongly suggest that you take heed of the 30-day money-back guarantee that should get you out if anything goes wrong within the first few weeks.
-You can pay for your preferred package via PayPal or credit card.
+Since some customers have voiced complaints about BizLand’s security measures and billing policy, I highly recommend that you pay attention to the 30-day money-back guarantee.
+This ensures that you can opt out if any issues arise within the first few weeks.
+You have the option to make payment for your preferred package through PayPal or credit card.

 I enjoyed a superior experience with BizLand’s customer support.
 A very polite, friendly and knowledgeable representative answered all my questions when I tested the live chat channel.